fdenoodt/fdenoodt.github.io/index.md

 ### (3) Data Engineer @ Achmea (the Netherlands) (2020, Internship)
 - I created a machine learning pipeline that allows employees to quickly build their own machine-learning models  (Similar to AutoML).
-- The developed product includes a web application where users can annotate image data and train new models.
+- The developed product includes a **web application where users can annotate image data and train new models**.
 - Several evaluation techniques have been implemented to assess the models.
 When a model does not perform satisfactorily, the web application automatically generates advice on how to improve model performance.

 <p align="center">